esyede/rakit/packages/docs/data/cache/usage.md

 Cache provides a mechanism to store frequently accessed data in faster storage, thereby reducing database load and improving application performance.

-Rakit supports various cache drivers such as File, Database, Memcached, Redis, and APC.
+Rakit supports various cache drivers such as File, Database, Memcached, Redis, APC, and Memory.
 Cache configuration can be set in `application/config/cache.php`.

 **Checking if an item exists in cache:**